Tips For Better Health: Omega-3 Fatty Acids, HIIT and Resistance Training, And More

 The perfect diet is the one that helps you feel energized, mobile, pain free, and with great body composition.
 It varies for each person and is informed by genetics.
 In general, we all must eat a balance of all nutrients to support bodily functions and our body types.
 However, in order to maintain a leaner body, eating a combination of high-protein/low-carb foods may be more effective for more people than a low-calorie or low-fat diet.
 Many scientific studies prove that high-protein/low-carb diets are effective for decreasing body fat.
 This is because they help sustain lean mass and metabolic rate.

-Learn about Prolon; A 5-Day Fasting Mimicking Diet that supports healthy fat loss and healthy aging
+Learn about Prolon – the 5-Day Fasting Mimicking Diet that supports healthy fat loss and healthy aging

 Resistance training is great for better health and body composition.
 As long as you are using proper technique and range-of-motion to stay safe, there is no downside to lifting weights.
 (If you don’t have access to weights, resistance bands are a great substitute.)
 You will build muscle, improve insulin health, become more mobile, and even have better cognition.
 Further, lifting helps improve heart, lung and bone health, improves reproductive function, and provides a greater chance of avoiding certain diseases.
 Therefore, everyone should strength train.